Shinobi (2002 video game)

 Shinobi is a 2002 action-adventure game developed by Overworks and published by Sega for the PlayStation 2.
 It is part of the Shinobi series.
 The game stars the master ninja Hotsuma, leader of the Oboro clan, who wields Akujiki, a sword that feeds on souls.
 He can also use ninja magic, shurikens, and special moves.
 Upon finding a golden castle after an earthquake, Hotsuma makes it his goal to defeat the powerful sorcerer Hiruko, who had summoned hellspawn creatures in Japan to destroy Tokyo.
 Hotsuma's mission is to stop Hiroko from destroying the world and avenge the death of his clan.

 Shinobi was originally planned for the Dreamcast, but due to the discontinuation of the console, the game was moved to the PS2.
-The game was designed to place emphasis on the action elements of action-adventure gameplay and appeal to the action market.
+The game was designed to emphasize the action elements of action-adventure gameplay and appeal to the action market.
 Other gameplay elements resulted from a desire to mix old and new elements.
 Upon release, Shinobi was generally well received by critics.
-A comic book adaptation, soundtrack album and a sequel entitled Nightshade were also released.
+A comic book adaptation, soundtrack album, and a sequel entitled Nightshade were also released.

 Gameplay

 Hotsuma kills an enemy in the game's urban Japanese setting.
 The necessity of his sword to absorb the souls of his victims creates urgency in the gameplay.

 Shinobi is a 3D action-adventure game viewed from a third-person perspective.
 The player guides protagonist Hotsuma through eight levels that each consist of two sections and a boss battle.
 Gameplay consists of quickly moving through levels and killing enemies.
 The game does not feature checkpoints, but allows the player to continue from the start of a boss battle if they die.

 Combat is hack and slash-based, involving large numbers of recurring enemies.
 Hotsuma's sword, Akujiki, is his primary weapon.
-Akujiki feeds on souls, initially devouring those of the enemies he kills, then that of Hotsuma himself if he does not kill any enemies for too long.
+Akujiki feeds on souls, initially devouring those of the enemies he kills, then those of Hotsuma himself if he does not kill any enemies for too long.
 This leads to an emphasis on killing all enemies in a battle as quickly as possible.
 To ensure that Akujiki's hunger remains sated, Hotsuma can kill four or more enemies with no more than a few seconds between each kill to perform an exaggeratedly violent "TATE" attack that will release more souls for Akujiki.
 The mechanic of jumping from enemies after dispatching them adds an element of platform gameplay.

 Hotsuma can also use shurikens to briefly paralyze his enemies.
 Three types of ninja magic are available to him: "Ka'en", an area-based fire attack; "Kamaitachi", a ranged shock wave attack; and "Raijin", which grants him invincibility for a short period of time.